LP-116/Project-1/README.md

 ---
 ### Files
-There are 7 files in the main branch of this repository that contain our analysis and data cleanup.
+There are 7 files in the Analysis folder of this repository that contain our analysis and data cleanup.
 Details on these files are below:

 * Top 5 and Bottom 5 Suburbs in Victoria.ipynb  (completed by Sree)